andrewreed/Fingerprinter/README.md

 ## _SignatureMaker_

-A utility to create signatures of Netflix videos.
-These signatures are used in _dashid_ to identify specific videos in anonymized, header-only network traces.
-These signatures can also be used to create video profiles for _dashem_.
+A utility to create signatures of Netflix videos that can be  used in _dashid_ to identify specific videos in anonymized, header-only network traces.

 _SignatureMaker_ uses a video's manifest to obtain the URLs for each bitrate encoding.
 It then downloads the header of each encoding's .ismv.
 The headers are then used to calculate